python/cpython/Doc/reference/simple_stmts.rst

-A :dfn:`future statement` is a directive to the compiler that a particular module should be compiled using syntax or semantics that will be available in a specified future release of Python.
+A :dfn:`future statement` is a directive to the compiler that a particular module should be compiled using syntax or semantics that will be available in a specified future release of Python where the feature becomes standard.

 The future statement is intended to ease migration to future versions of Python that introduce incompatible changes to the language.
 It allows use of the new features on a per-module basis before the release in which the feature becomes standard.

 .. productionlist:: *
    future_statement: "from" "__future__" "import" feature ["as" name]